-Build, review, and test inside CarbConnect with gallery import, webcam capture, and in-platform inference.
+Choose the model category that fits your data—built, reviewed, and tested inside CarbConnect with gallery import, webcam capture, and in-platform inference.

 Set up basics for the project and the model that will be created.